puritymasanya1/puritymasanya1/README.md

 - 👋 Hi, I’m @puritymasanya1
 - 👀 I’m interested in tech.
-- 🌱 I’m currently learning software development and UI/UX Design.
+- 🌱 I’m currently learning software development.

 <!---
 puritymasanya1/puritymasanya1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.